volatiletech/sqlboiler/CONTRIBUTING.md

    ```

 1. Write your changes
-1. If you changed template files, run the following command to generate the binddata.
+1. If you changed template files, run the following command to re-generate the binddata.

    ```
    ./boil.sh go-generate all
    ```

 1. Generate executable.
-Run again if you has change anything in core code or driver code.
+Run again if you have changed anything in core code or driver code.
    ```
    ./boil.sh build all
    ```